axoflow/axosyslog-core-docs/content/docs/chapter-correlating-log-messages/grouping-by-parser/grouping-by-parser-options/_index.md

 | --------- | ----------- |
 | Synopsis: | aggregate() |

-*Description:* Specifies the message that {{% productparam "abbrev" %}} generates when the context is closed.
+*Description:* Specifies the message that {{% param "product.abbrev" %}} generates when the context is closed.
 This option is mandatory.

 Note that the `aggregate()` option has access to every message of the context, and has the following options: